Ni2thin/30DaysOfComputerVision/README.md

 # Day 5: Parking Spot Detection and Classification

+This project leverages Python and OpenCV to detect and classify parking spots in real-time.
+It processes video feeds or images to identify available and occupied parking spots,employing advanced image processing techniques to provide efficient parking management solutions.
+[Project](https://github.com/Ni2thin/30DaysOfComputerVision/tree/main/Projects/image-classification)

 ## **Features**
 1. **Parking Spot Detection**
    - Detect parking spots in video using a binary mask and extract regions of interest (ROIs).